johngodley/redirection/readme.txt

 * Polish by Kuba Majerczyk
 * Arabic by Jerry John
 * Brazilian Portuguese by Pedro Padron
-* Dutch by Marlon Navas
+* Dutch by Marlon Navas & Pieter Carette

 == Installation ==